Dear Members of the Class of 2019,

 On behalf of the Office of the University Registrar (UREG), I’d like to congratulate you on your great accomplishment in graduating from the University of Virginia!
 You have worked hard to reach this moment, and we wish you all the best in whatever your plans are this summer and beyond.

 We know that you are eager to see your new diploma.
 You will receive an email when the paper version has been shipped.
 Your diploma will arrive in the mail in six to eight weeks after you receive this email.
 International addresses may take three to four weeks longer.

-Meanwhile, as soon as you receive your diploma shipment email, you can, if you wish, download an electronic version of your diploma.
+Meanwhile, in mid-June you can also, if you wish, retrieve an electronic version of your diploma.
 This version, called a CeDiploma, is a certified version of your diploma that can be shared electronically with anyone who needs to verify your graduation from UVA (future employers, licensing boards, graduate schools, etc.).
 Once you share your CeDiploma with someone, they can validate its authenticity through the UREG website using a code that appears on your CeDiploma.
 You can also share your CeDiploma with family, friends, and social media.

 The CeDiploma is a free service for all UVA graduates.

 If you would like to receive your CeDiploma in addition to your paper diploma: